Julia Teresa Tallon

-Julia Teresa Tallon (6 May 1867 – 10 March 1954) – in religious Mary Teresa – was an American Catholic professed religious from the Holy Cross Sisters who founded the Parish Visitors of Mary Immaculate.
+Julia Teresa Tallon (6 May 1867 – 10 March 1954), religious name Mary Teresa, was an American religious sister from the Holy Cross, who founded the "Parish Visitors of Mary Immaculate".
 Tallon was born to Irish immigrants in New York City and joined the religious life in Indiana despite the protests of her family.

-Tallon became titled as a Servant of God on 20 February 2013 under Pope Benedict XVI when the beatification cause was introduced in the Archdiocese of New York.
+Tallon became titled as a Servant of God on 20 February 2013 under Pope Benedict XVI, when the beatification cause was introduced in the Archdiocese of New York.

 Life

 Julia Teresa Tallon was born at a farm in upstate New York 1867 as the seventh of the eight children to the Irish immigrants Peter Tallon (1827 – 21 September 1872) and Bridget Duffy (1827 – 8 August 1905).
 After the death of her first husband, Peter Tallon, she married John Bogan.
-Her siblings were: